 Over Herman Brood

-The Dutch artist Herman Brood (1946-2001) was born on November 5, 1946 at 34 Fuchiastraat in Zwolle.
+The Dutch artist Herman Brood (1946-2001) was born on November 5, 1946 at Fuchiastraat 34 in Zwolle.

 Herman also made his first LP together with Hans la Faille on which he also sang (The Flash and Dance band).

-Brood and Zwolle
+Bread and Zwolle

 He was not always proud of this, but Zwolle was regularly central to his work.

-This film was in theaters for four and a half months, after which it was released on DVD.
+This film was in theaters for four and a half months after which it was released on DVD.

-It also shows how a top artist like Rob Scholte speaks positively about him and highly appreciates his art.
+This also shows how a top artist like Rob Scholte speaks positively about him and highly appreciates his art.

-Charles Thompson, Black Francis of The Pixies, is also inspired by Herman Brood, as evidenced by his interviews and the CD “Bluefinger” that he released inspired by Brood.
+Charles Thompson, Black Francis of The Pixies, is also inspired by Herman Brood, as evidenced by his interviews and the CD “Bluefinger” that he released, inspired by Brood.

 In addition to film material and art, Ivo has kept many of Brood's personal items.